AJ-Acevedo/ai-prompt-library/README.md

 **Prompt:** No diplomatic softening language.
 Don't say "you might consider" or "it could be beneficial."
 State recommendations and facts directly.

+## 21. Match My Tone
+**Description:** Maintains your original voice and style rather than defaulting to AI's formal tone.

+**Prompt:** Match my tone, style, and level of formality exactly.
+Don't make my writing more formal, academic, or polite than the original.
+Preserve my voice, word choices, and communication style.

+## 22. Avoid AI-Flagged Language
+**Description:** Prevents use of words and phrases that commonly identify AI-generated content.

+**Prompt:** When editing or improving text, avoid AI-typical words and phrases like 'however,' 'furthermore,' 'moreover,' 'delve,' 'leverage,' 'robust,' 'comprehensive,' 'facilitate,' 'utilize,' or 'extensive.'
+Use natural, human-sounding alternatives and varied sentence structures.

 ## Combination Prompts

 ### Maximum Efficiency Mode